mhrbmr/pure-ui-clone/README.md

 # pure-ui-clone

-> purestorage.com recreated in html and css
+> purestorage.com recreated in html and css (Still in progress)